 The grated potato will disintegrate as it cooks, and the starch that it releases will thicken the gravy perfectly.

-Set your pressure cooker to a medium setting for 10 minutes.
-I use the ‘Meat’ setting on my Pressure King Pro.
+Stir in the cubed potatoes and set your pressure cooker to a medium setting.
+Cook for 8 minutes.
+I use the 'Meat' setting on my Pressure King Pro.

 Taste for seasoning and add more salt if necessary.